ReDI-Cyberspace/Fall-FullStack-bootcamp/README.md

-# BRANCH MAIN - ONLY TEACHERS
+# BRANCH MAIN - ONLY TEACHERS!

 ### Colour patter of the project: